-- Additional powdered sugar for dusting (optional)
+- Additional powdered sugar, for dusting (optional)

-Preheat oven to 375.
+- Preheat oven to 375°F.

-Remove the puff pastry from the oven and rescore the border of the puff pastry, being careful not to cut all the way through.
+- Remove the puff pastry from the oven and rescore the border of the puff pastry, being careful not to cut all the way through.
 Gently press down on the center of the pastry to flatten it slightly.
 Allow the border to remain thick and puffed up.
 Cool to room temperature.

-For the filling: Beat heavy cream until stiff peaks form, set aside.
+- Using a hand mixer or stand mixer, beat heavy cream until stiff peaks form, set aside.

-Beat cream cheese, powdered sugar, lemon zest and lemon curd until smooth and combined.
+- In a separate bowl, beat cream cheese, powdered sugar, lemon zest and lemon curd until smooth and combined.
 Fold the whipped cream into the lemon mixture until combined.
 Be careful not to overmix it - you want the filling to maintain a light texture.